 Key Points:

-- Profit Sharing: Traders retain most profits (70%-90%), while firms absorb the financial risk.
+• Profit Sharing: Traders retain most profits (often 70%–90%), while firms absorb the financial risk within predefined limits.

-- Risk Management: Strict rules like daily loss limits and drawdown caps ensure disciplined trading.
+• Risk Management: Strict rules like daily loss limits and drawdown caps encourage disciplined trading and reduce firm-level exposure.

-- Technology Boost: Advanced tools, AI analytics, and faster platforms have leveled the playing field for retail traders.
+• Technology Boost: Faster platforms, automated risk controls, and data-driven analytics have leveled the playing field for retail traders.

-This shift has made professional trading more accessible, with firms focusing on skill over personal wealth, fostering a new era of global trading opportunities.
+This shift has made professional trading more accessible, with firms focusing on skill over personal wealth and fostering a new era of global trading opportunities.

 What Is Prop Firm Trading?
 Your Gateway to Becoming a Funded Trader